-Corporate reporting influences behaviour and is therefore a core component of our strategy.
-We aim to drive continuous improvement in corporate reporting through our monitoring of annual reports and accounts, the use of thematic reviews and Financial Reporting Lab projects to tackle reporting challenges.
-We plan to take a lead in responding to the changing environment for, and greater expectations of, corporate reporting.
+Corporate reporting influences behaviour and is a core component of our strategy.
+We aim to drive continuous improvement in corporate reporting through our monitoring of annual reports and accounts, the use of thematic reviews and Financial Reporting Lab projects.
+The Lab provides an environment where investors and companies can come together to develop pragmatic solutions to reporting needs.
+With the support of our stakeholders, evidenced in the response to our consultation, we plan to take a lead in responding to the changing environment for, and greater expectations of, corporate reporting.